 You may be interested in having a bird house just for decoration, or you may be trying to attract certain types of birds.

 Bluebird houses are quite simple, with a small entrance hole (2 1/4" x 1 3/8") and large roof for extra protection.
-Bluebirds’ boxes are commonly taken over by other small birds like House Sparrows, and because their population is declining, it is important to include a cone-shaped predator baffle and monitor the activity around the nest box.
+Bluebird boxes are commonly taken over by other small birds like House Sparrows, and because their population is declining, it is important to include a cone-shaped predator baffle and monitor the activity around the nest box.
 You could also consider drilling a second entrance hole beside the first one to enable bluebirds to better defend boxes from sparrows.

 If you find a nest around your house, try not to disturb it.
 Moving it can be illegal, as some species of birds are protected by law.
 Birds will not abandon the nest if you touch it, but if they see you getting too close, they may abandon eggs that aren’t hatched.

 Your best bet is to leave the nest as is and allow the birds using it to raise their young.
-At most, the entire process of nest creation, incubation and the young fledging will take about two months.
+At most, the entire process of nest creation, incubation, and raising the young fledgings will take about two months.

 If you are interested in building your own bird houses, here are some helpful guidelines to choose the right house for your birds.
 For some specific designs for the species listed above, try these links:

 At Perky-Pet® we love learning about birds and sharing our knowledge with like-minded birding enthusiasts.
 Want to join in on the fun?
 Share your pictures, stories, and advice with us on Facebook or our Birding Community.
 You can also subscribe to our e-newsletter to stay up to date with our birding advice, new products, and exclusive offers.
 Good luck and happy birding!